You Can Advocate for Head Start!

 Posting on social media is a great way to raise awareness of important issues.
 Use your own voice and tell your own story, or share or retweet messages in support of the campaign.
 Below are some tips to help make your social media posts effective.

-• Use visuals.
+Use visuals.
+Photos of legislators visiting your program are especially effective.
 People are 3X more likely to engage with social media posts that include visual content.
+Social media platforms like Facebook, Instagram, and Twitter make it more likely that people will see posts with higher engagement.

 A note on lobbying:

-Generally speaking, any time you request that a legislator take a specific action, you are engaging in lobbying.
+Generally speaking, any time you request that a legislator take a specific action you are engaging in lobbying.
 Lobbying cannot be conducted using federal funds.
-If you are requesting that a legislator vote on a bill, or support a budget request or a specific policy, please do this using your personal email and cell phone and when you are on your own time (before or after work or during lunch hour or a break).
+If you are requesting that a legislator vote on a bill, or support a budget request or a specific policy, please be sure to review and understand your programs’ policies first.

 Preparation materials